AI4Bharat/indicnlp_catalog/README.md

   \[Wikipedia Dumps\]\(https://dumps.wikimedia.org/)

 _Add a small, informative description of the dataset and provide links to any paper/article/site documenting the resource.
-Mention your name too._
+Mention your name too.
+We would like to acknowlege your contribution to building this catalog in the [CONTRIBUTORS](CONTRIBUTORS.md) list. _

 :+1: **Featured Resources**